arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 # I use blender as my dcc, Unreal Engine as my engine and python as my programming langauge
 ```

-Which prints a sentence "I use blender as my dcc, Unreal Engine as my engine and python as my programming langauge".
+Outputs: "I use blender as my dcc, Unreal Engine as my engine and python as my programming langauge".

-On a note, it is important, that to use the dictionary with a string, they need to be quoted, otherwise it's going to throw an undefined error.
+it's important in order to use dictionary with a string, they need to be quoted, otherwise it's going to throw an undefined error.

 ### Building a hierarchy dictionary